 While meeting new people is great, you also need to ensure teams can connect and collaborate effectively.
 A flexible seating plan shouldn't mean team members can never find each other.
 Using a hot desk booking system allows teams to coordinate their office days and book desks together when they need to work on a project.
 This gives them the best of both worlds: focused teamwork and the chance to mingle.
 Beyond desks, think about creating dedicated social hubs—a welcoming kitchen, comfortable lounge areas, or communal tables.
 These spaces encourage the casual, unplanned interactions that build strong relationships and a friendly atmosphere.
 Always keep an open dialogue with your team and be ready to adapt; their feedback is your best guide to making the system work for everyone.

-Fine-Tune Your Hot Desking Setup
+Fine-Tuning Your Hot Desking System

 Launching your hot desking system is a huge step, but the work doesn’t stop there.
 The most successful flexible offices are the ones that evolve with their teams.
 Think of your initial setup as version 1.0.
 As your team uses the space, you’ll discover what works and what could be better.
 Fine-tuning your system isn’t about fixing mistakes; it’s about being responsive and committed to creating the best possible environment for your people.
 This ongoing process of listening, measuring, and adapting is what turns a good hot desking setup into a great one.
 By staying flexible and open to change, you ensure your office continues to support your team’s needs, fostering productivity and collaboration for the long haul.